tl;dr/summary: Folsom is a big gay leather prom. See you there.

 Where to visit while you’re in town

-We’ve lived in San Francisco for 11 years and here’s our recommended points of interest and touristy activities if you’re here for several days:
+We lived in San Francisco for 13 years and here’s our recommended points of interest and touristy activities if you’re here for several days:

 Former federal prison Alcatraz Island has a haunting audio tour.

-The Castro Theatre has new releases and classic films with a live organist before each showing.
+The Castro Theatre will hopefully be open again featuring new releases and classic films with a live organist before each showing.

 The best photos of the bridge are Golden Gate View Point, plus nearby abandoned gunnery stations from WWII.

 The California Academy of Sciences has huge aquaria and a four-story tropical rainforest installation and a planetarium where she kept talking about “Sharon” and I realized oh she means Pluto’s moon Charon and I couldn’t stop giggling.
 Classic Sharon!
-The Conservatory of Flowers just across the way is also fantastic.
+The Conservatory of Flowers just across the way is also worth a trip.

 There’s wine country – Napa and Sonoma.
 We find the whole wine thing boring.
 But go for it if you’re nuts for wine.